Feb 15 2010

 1. Starting Your Game

 When you first begin – don’t worry about increasing your ranking/competing against other players – just have fun and get to know the website.
 Follow the tutorials offered by Howrse (note that if you cancel the tutorial, you can’t get it back.)
 Not only will these help you get used to the game, they will also supply BM items.
 You can use these, or sell them later on to other players for profit (although most you need to put on your horse in order to complete the task).
-Begin to complete objectives as well.
-Raise your equus reserve by caring for your horse and getting a job as a groom.
-(In the future, you will be able to take other job offers which give you a higher amount of equus.)
+Raise your equus reserve by caring for your horse and entering competitions close to or below your horse’s skill level.
 If are concerned about your ranking at this point, don’t purchase any new horses.
 Train your foundation horse to get used to training.
 You can also read tips on improving your ranking to get an early start.
 Once you have enough money/passes, purchase a foal with the highest GP you can afford.
 Begin to train that horse and breed it later on if you would like.
 Your game ranking will improve if your horses have high skills.
 If your playing for fun or for ranking, don’t rush into the game right away.
 Try not to buy many items that you won’t need.

 Back to top